Molecular gas and dust properties in $z>7$ quasar hosts: Discussion

 The origin of large dust reservoirs in the early Universe is widely debated (see \citealt{SchneiderMaiolino24} for a comprehensive review on this topic), since there is no consensus on the dominant formation mechanisms.
-However, among the different channels for forming dust in the first few hundred million years of the Universe, Asymptotic Giant Branch (AGB) stars and Supernova (SN) ejecta are expected to contribute significantly even at $z>7$ (e.g., \citealt{Sommovigo22a}).
-Even considering the maximally efficient yield from SN ejecta, this process can produce dust masses up to a few $10^7$ \msun at the redshift of our targets \citep{Mancini15, Valiante11}.
-Nonetheless, we must also consider that a significant fraction of the dust created by SN ejecta (from 20\% up to the total amount, depending on model assumptions; e.g., \citealt{Micelotta18, Kirchschlager19}) could be destroyed by the reverse shocks that may follow the initial explosion \citep{SchneiderMaiolino24}.
-Regarding AGB stars, their contribution to dust production depends mostly on the gas metallicity and the IMF (e.g., \citealt{Ventura18, DellAgli19b}), nevertheless it can reach up to 40\% of the total dust at $z\gtrsim6$ (e.g., \citealt{SchneiderMaiolino24}).\\ Moreover, two more processes are expected to significantly contribute to dust production in a pre-enriched ISM: aggregation and evolution of grains within the ISM, and quasar-driven winds.
-The aggregation of dust particles within the ISM usually requires time scales of the order of one Gyr and is observed to contribute up to 20-50\% of the total dust production in the local Universe \citep{Saintonge18, Galliano21}.
-However, the extremely dense and turbulent ISM in the host galaxy of quasars \citep{Gallerani10, Valiante11, Valiante14, Mancini15, Decarli23} could favor the formation of massive dust particles in a fraction of that time, making it the dominant channel in massive systems (e.g., \citealt{Mancini15}).
-Indeed, local studies suggest that the aggregation of dust grains in the ISM primarily depends on gas density and temperature (e.g., \citealt{Draine03, Draine09, Galliano21}).
-Given the luminosity of the quasar at the EoR included in this study, we cannot exclude that a non-negligible amount of dust grains that are produced and continue to grow within the outflowing clouds that are ejected due to the SMBH feedback \citep{Elvis02}.
+However, among the different channels for forming dust in the first few hundred million years of the Universe, asymptotic giant branch (AGB) stars and supernova (SN) ejecta are expected to contribute significantly even at $z>7$ (e.g., \citealt{Sommovigo22a}).
+Even considering the maximally efficient yield from SN ejecta, this process can produce dust masses up to a few times $10^7$ \msun~at the redshift of our targets \citep{Mancini15, Valiante11}.
+Nonetheless, we must also consider that a significant fraction of the dust created by SN ejecta (from 20\% up to the total amount, depending on model assumptions; e.g., \citealt{Micelotta18} and \citealt{Kirchschlager19}) could be destroyed by the reverse shocks that may follow the initial explosion \citep{SchneiderMaiolino24}.
+Regarding AGB stars, their contribution to dust production depends mostly on the gas metallicity and the IMF (e.g., \citealt{Ventura18, DellAgli19b}), nevertheless it can reach up to 40\% of the total dust at $z\gtrsim6$ (e.g., \citealt{SchneiderMaiolino24}).